 Steve Begley:

 For decades, oversight was documented through attestations or paper sign-offs that provided very little evidence of ongoing review.
 That’s no longer acceptable.
-Regulators now expect sponsors to show exactly when investigators reviewed participant data, how they confirmed accuracy, and how they managed changes.
-It’s about creating a continuous chain of accountability that can be verified at any point in time.
+Regulators now expect sponsors to show when investigators reviewed participant data, how they confirmed accuracy, and how they managed changes.
+It’s about creating a continuous chain of accountability that can be verified at any time.

 Q: How have recent updates, particularly EMA 2023 and ICH E6(R3), changed what sponsors and sites need to demonstrate?